Sydney-LeBlanc/Simon-game/README.md

 # Simon-game

-A simple game to practice using jQuery and Javascript to solve problems and create an interactive, playable game
+A simple game to practice using jQuery and Javascript to solve problems using functions, methods and understanding of the DOM.